 Finally, a mistake many novices make is using too much weight, which can cause the shoulders to round forward.
 To select the right amount of weight for you, use a spotter and test for your one-repetition maximum.

 You will benefit from this exercise by avoiding these mistakes and performing the correct reps and sets.
 In addition, you will see gains in your chest, shoulders, and back if done correctly.
 Like most compound exercises, this exercise will allow you to get the best results in the shortest time while in and away from the gym.

 You cannot afford to pass up on this exercise.
 It gives you all the benefits of an isolation exercise by targeting specific muscles in one move that any novice can perform.
 But it does more.
 It also gives you the advantage of a compound exercise by working on multiple muscle groups.

-Now check this out most compound lifts workout a primary muscle and supporting muscles.
+Now check out most compound lift workouts as primary muscle and supporting muscles.
 But not the pullover.
 It works the primary and supporting muscles while also working the opposing muscles.
 So what other lift can give you those benefits?
 We are waiting!
-Yep just what we thought.
+Yep, just what we thought.

 What has been your experience with the pullover?
 Do you do it regularly?
 Have any tips about how best to use this movement pattern?
 We would love to hear from our readers!
 Let us know what’s up by commenting below.

 If you or someone you know is considering bodybuilding, share this article on Facebook or Twitter so that others can learn more about building muscle.